kanisterio/kanister/examples/stable/mssql/README.md

 Create Blueprint in the same namespace as the Kanister controller

-Execute following command to create blueprint
+Execute following command to create the blueprint
 ```bash
 $ kubectl create -f ./mssql-blueprint.yaml -n kanister
 ```
-Blueprint with name `mssql-blueprint` will be created inside namespace `kanister`
+Blueprint with name `mssql-blueprint` will be created in `kanister` namespace

 ## Protect the Application